Ian Beale: Storylines

 In June 2023, Kathy's fiancé, Tom "Rocky" Cotton (Brian Conley), asks Bobby to contact Ian as Kathy wants him present at their wedding.
-It is later revealed that Ian is living in France with Peter (played again by Thomas Law) and has also reunited with his first wife, Cindy, who is now going by the pseudonym "Rose Knight", after faking her death 25 years prior in a witness protection scheme, due to giving information about her criminal inmate, Jackie Ford.
+It is later revealed that Ian is living in France with Peter (now played again by Law) and has also reunited with his first wife, Cindy, who is now going by the pseudonym "Rose Knight", after faking her death 25 years prior in a witness protection scheme, due to giving information about her criminal inmate, Jackie Ford.
 Cindy's witness protection officer reveals that Jackie has died and Cindy can resume her former life.
 Ian decides to return to Walford but Cindy refuses, leading to an argument and Ian suffers a heart attack.
 He later watches a video that Bobby has sent Peter, which shows Cindy's ex-husband, George Knight (Colin Salmon) is now living in Walford as the landlord of The Queen Vic, with his and Cindy's daughters, Gina (Francesca Henry) and Anna Knight (Molly Rainford).
 Two months later, Peter returns to Walford after Bobby tells him Kathy is selling the chippy.
 Cindy and Ian soon follow.
 Ian tries to convince Cindy to return to France, but she is shocked when she spots George on Anna's 21st birthday.
 Cindy and Ian rush into the Vic where the residents are shocked to see them.
 Later, Sharon apologises to Ian for trying to kill him and they make amends.
 Ian later visits Kathy and Rocky where they are stunned to learn about Cindy's connection to the Knight family.
 Ian and Cindy decide to stay in Walford and decide to create a pie and mash shop in Walford.
 After failing to convince Nish Panesar (Navin Chowdhry) to invest in the business, they go into business with Dean Wicks (Matt Di Angelo), and face a public campaign against the business due to Linda's rape allegations against Dean; they are both pleased when Dean is forced to leave the enterprise when he is charged with Keanu Taylor's (Danny Walters) murder.
 Ian is dismayed when he learns that Cindy kissed George on the tenth anniversary of Lucy's death, but the two reconcile.

 In July 2024, Cindy becomes suspicious of Ian's frequent disappearances; she and George follow him to the Cotswolds, convinced he is having an affair; they are followed by Peter and Bobby.
 Upon arriving, the group are shocked to discover than Ian has been visiting Jane; Ian explains that they were arranging for Jane to reunite with Bobby for his 21st birthday.
 Ian angrily ends his relationship with Cindy and attempts to reconcile with Jane; however, Jane rejects him and he reconciles with Cindy upon returning to Walford.
 Unbeknownst to Ian, Cindy begins an affair with George's son, Junior Knight (Micah Balfour).
 Ian is disappointed when Bobby leaves to join Jane in the Cotswolds in September 2024.
-In October, Ian is dismayed when David returns to Walford and proposes to Cindy shortly afterwards; the half brothers reconcile at his engagement party.
+In October, Ian is dismayed when David returns to Walford and proposes to Cindy shortly afterwards; the half-brothers reconcile at his engagement party.